Tubes Containing String Modules in Symmetric Special Multiserial Algebras: Introduction

 Unlike the symmetric special biserial setting, Green hyperwalks do not describe all of the tubes in $_s\Gamma_A$ containing string modules.
 One has additional tubes of rank 2 with string modules at the mouth.
 This occurs in many algebras that generalise the hereditary algebras of type $\Dtilde$, such as clannish algebras and skewed-gentle algebras.
 Section~\ref{sec:rank2} is devoted to describing these tubes in the symmetric special multiserial algebra.
 In particular, we define a set $\Wchi$ of strings between certain polygons in the Brauer configuration, along with involution operations $\mu_1$ and $\mu_2$ on $\Wchi$ and show the following. \begin{thm*} Let $A$ be a symmetric special multiserial algebra corresponding to a Brauer configuration $\chi$. \begin{enumerate}[label=(\alph*)] \item Let $w \in \Wchi$.
 Then the string module corresponding to $w$ is a mouth module of a tube of rank 2 in $_s\Gamma_A$. \item For any $w,w' \in \Wchi$, define an equivalence relation $w \sim w'$ if and only if $w = (\mu_1\mu_2)^i(w')$ for some $i \in\{0,1\}$.
 Then there exists a distinct tube $\mathcal{T}_{[w]}$ of rank 2 for each equivalence class $[w] \in {\Wchi}/{\sim}$. \end{enumerate} \end{thm*}

 Section~\ref{sec:rank2} briefly makes use of clannish combinatorics.
-This is a topic that may be unfamiliar to some readers --- particularly those more accustomed to working with special biserial algebras.
-Thus, a summary on the relevant aspects of clannish combinatorics is provided in Appendix~\ref{sec:AppClans}.
-In fact, we go somewhat further than a simple review of the founding literature in this section.
-Clannish algebras are algebras defined by the path algebra of a quiver modulo an \emph{inadmissible} ideal.
-Moreover, the indecomposable modules of clannish algebras are classified in terms of the representations of a different category --- the Krull-Schmidt category of representations of clans.
-It may therefore not be immediately obvious to some readers what this classification looks like in the module category of a path algebra modulo an \emph{admissible} ideal that is isomorphic to a clannish algebra.
-We partially address this issue in the context of symmetric clannish band modules in the later parts of Appendix~\ref{sec:AppClans}.
+Thus, a summary on the relevant aspects of clannish combinatorics required to prove the results in Section~\ref{sec:rank2} is provided in Appendix~\ref{sec:AppClans}.
+In particular, we explain how symmetric clannish band modules, which are typically defined over a clannish algebra (given by a quotient of a path algebra by an \emph{inadmissible ideal}), can be obtained in the module category of a path algebra modulo an \emph{admissible} ideal that is isomorphic to a clannish algebra.
 Certain subclasses of these clannish modules give rise to what we call \emph{hyperstrings} in special multiserial algebras (c.f.
 Section~\ref{sec:Hyperstrings}).